khushifairy/myappsample/README.md

-#MyApp
+#My App
-This is my app for testing purpose.
+This is my firts app for Git Hub.
+Just testing.